mytahir/personal_blog/src/routes/blog/posts/svelte-1.md

 ---
-title: Learning Svelte: #1 | why you should too
+title: Learning Svelte #1 | why you should too
 date: "2020-06-21T024:00:00.000Z"
 ---